 - At least 75% of the services funded by WHDC must be provided to residents of MCD9.
 Programs that are based in public schools and are located in MCD9 do not have to meet this qualification.
 All applicants will be required to submit resident participant information to WHDC.

-- Grants are for one year and can be renewed by application upon successful performance.
+- Grants are for one year of successful performance.

 - All grants are paid in two installments - the first with the WHDC grant award letter and the second after satisfactory attainment of milestones as agreed and noted in the interim report.
 WHDC strongly encourages organizations to seek funding from additional sources to supplement requested support from WHDC.
 WHDC reserves the right to add additional requirements for the payments of the first and second installments.